Brazil

 Brazil is one of the few South American countries (apart from Guiana, French Guyana, and Suriname) that have an official language different than Spanish.
 The official and predominant language in the country is Portuguese.

 About 5% of Brazil’s population has some knowledge of English, and only 1% speak it fluently.
 English is spoken more often in locations frequented by foreign visitors or larger cities.
+LANDED can offer bilingual guide services to ensure you don’t miss a single detail of the rich cultural information shared during your travels.

 Besides Portuguese, more than 160 languages and dialects are spoken by the Indigenous peoples in Brazil today.

-What should I pack for a trip to Brazil?
+What should I pack for Brazil?

 What to pack for your trip to Brazil depends on which destinations you’ll visit, how long you’ll be away, what you’ll be doing in Brazil, and the time of year.